Perl Test

 Questions

-This test identifies a candidate’s application and practical skills of a PERL developer – as per Industry Standards.
 PERL is a family of high level and general-purpose programming languages.
 It runs on a variety of platforms like Mac OS, Windows and various versions of UNIX.
 It supports both procedural and object-oriented programming.
 An ideal candidate attempting for this test must know how to run Shell commands in Perl script, ability to understand arithmetic operators, Nested Arrays in Perl, and anonymous subroutines in Perl.
-This test is a combination of Application and Theory questions which helps to evaluate Technical as well as practical Skills of Candidates.

 Unix shell commands are command-line instructions that can be used to perform various tasks on a Unix-based operating system.
 In Perl, these commands can be executed using the system() function or the backtick operator ().
-For example, the command `ls -l` could be executed in Perl using either `system("ls -l")` or ls -l``.
+For example, the command ls -l could be executed in Perl using either system("ls -l") or ls -l``.

 Arithmetic expressions in Perl are used to perform mathematical calculations.
 They can include operators such as +, -, *, /, and % for addition, subtraction, multiplication, division, and modulus, respectively.
 For example, the expression $x + $y would add the values of the variables $x and $y, while $x / $y would divide the value of $x by the value of $y.